ruoyuwang1995nya/VoltCraft/README.md

     <p style='font-size:1.0rem; font-weight:none'>Figure 1.
 Workflow design of VoltCraft at current stage.</p>
 </div>

-Here, at current stage, VoltCraft mainly implements functionality modules aiming for dynamic atomic simulation of solid electrolyte at finite temperature.
-Critical performance parameters, e.g., [mean square displacement](https://en.wikipedia.org/wiki/Mean_squared_displacement) (MSD), diffusion coefficient and ionic conductivity, can be extracted.
-More properties, such as ionic hopping barrier, are forthcoming.
+At current stage, VoltCraft implements modules aiming for atomic simulation of solid electrolyte at finite temperature.
+Critical dynamical parameters of solid electrolyte, e.g., [mean square displacement](https://en.wikipedia.org/wiki/Mean_squared_displacement) (MSD), diffusion coefficient and ionic conductivity, can be derived from the simulation trajectory.
+Algorithms for more dynamic properties, such as ionic hopping barrier, are set to arrive in the near future.

 ## 2. Installation
 VoltCraft can be built and installed form the source.
 Clone the package firstly by